 Unforeseen circumstances in mid-2017 and an unanticipated crisis caused Lili and me to prayerfully re-evaluate our priorities with regard to ministry and finances, particularly the blending of fund-raising and tentmaking (freelance working) that I have been doing for years.
 We had come head-first with the realization that our work and the pace we were attempting to fund it was just not sustainable, and simply put, neither one of us felt like returning (or moving) to North America for an extended period to attempt to raise support.
 In fact, we loathed the idea of raising support at all, anymore, and to take a year off and try convincing people to finance our vision would have been soul-sucking.

-When praying about it and discussing it with our leaders, both back in North America and with Mark and Anna Burgess here, it emerged as an obvious ‘given’ that I was better off transitionining to working more online and generating income.
-At this time, I still “raised more support”, but to invest in a coaching program called Client Kit in order to help me launch and structure my own business offering my high-ticket service as an author coach and ghostwriter, helping first-time authors write and launch their book, and where applicable, finish their book.
+When praying about it and discussing it with our leaders, both back in North America and with Mark and Anna here, it emerged as an obvious ‘given’ that I was better off transitioning to working more online and generating income.
+At this time, I still “raised more support”, but to invest in a coaching program called Client Kit in order to help me launch and structure my own business offering my high-ticket service as an author coach and ghostwriter, helping Christian entrepreneurs write and launch their book, and where applicable, finish writing it.

-I’ve since been offering my writing services helping coaches, entrepreneurs, consultants and other itinerant speakers and anybody who wants to use their own book as a business card that helps open other doors for them, such as credibility, expert status, and speaking engagements.
+I’ve since been offering my writing services helping coaches, entrepreneurs, consultants, other itinerant speakers and other Christian experts who wants to use their own book as a business card that helps open other doors for them, such as credibility, expert status, and speaking engagements.